NVSL/temperatureControllerTask/README.md

 **SECOND TASK (EAGLE):**

-For the second task you must make a PCB that will connect to the Raspberry Pi 40-pin connector and integrate all hardware parts you require for the temperature sensor, two buttons, and a led.
+For the second task you must make a PCB that will connect to a Raspberry Pi 40-pin connector.
+You will require a temperature sensor, two buttons, and a led.
 All eagle parts are provided in ```Your_Name/eaglePCB/tempControllerParts.lbr```.
 Connections must match the port paths and gpio numbers in the ```hardware.css``` file.

 Save your schematic (\*.sch) board (\*sch) and gerber files in ```Your_Name/amalgamApp/eaglePCB```.